How Google's Smart Compose for Gmail works – and did it fake its robo-caller demo?

 The story was picked up by a few other publications including Vanity Fair and TechSpot.
 It’s a bit of a reach, but Google doesn’t help itself by ignoring questions either.

-The Register has also reached out to Google for clarification.
-But, surprise, surprise, we also got radio silence too. ¯\_(ツ)_/¯
+The Register also reached out to Google for clarification.
+But, surprise, surprise, we got radio silence too. ¯\_(ツ)_/¯

 Brute force compute OpenAI have analysed the amount of compute used to train the some of the largest and most popular models in AI since 2012 to find out how much its risen over the years.